Scroll to top

-It’s Women’s Month, and we want to continue the conversation about gender bias in the medical field.
+It’s Women’s Month, and we are continuing the conversation about gender bias in medical research.
 The lack of inclusion and understanding of women in medicine has important, and sometimes fatal, effects on women’s health.

-Gender bias permeates the healthcare system, from research, to diagnosis, to treatment.
+Gender bias in medical research permeates the healthcare system, from research to diagnosis and treatment.
 A major problem is the lack of representation in research, which causes serious problems in diagnosis and treatment for women.

-In this blog, we’ll talk about this issue and look at some solutions proposed by experts to reduce gender bias in medicine and provide better care for women.
+In this blog, we discuss this issue and look at solutions proposed by experts.

 Lack of representation in research

-An important consequence of gender bias is that most medical research is carried out on men.
+An important consequence of gender bias is that men mostly conduct medical research.

 Why is this?
 Historically, scientists believed that men, lacking menstrual cycles and the possibility of pregnancy, were better test subjects.
-As a result, medical trials have systematically excluded women for a long time, with medical science studying mostly male cells, animals, and humans.
-Researchers justified excluding female animals because they caused too much variability in results, but a 2010 study of sex bias in mammal research found this explanation to be “without foundation”.
+As a result, medical trials systematically excluded women for a long time.
+Instead, medical science was studying mostly male cells, animals, and humans.
+Researchers justified excluding female animals because they caused too much variability in results.
+However, a 2010 study of sex bias in mammal research has found this explanation to be “without foundation”.

-To give an example, Rockefeller University conducted a pilot study backed by National Institutes of Health on obesity’s impact on breast and uterine cancer without including a single woman, according to Maya Dusenbery’s 2018 novel Doing Harm.
+For example, Rockefeller University conducted a pilot study backed by National Institutes of Health.
+Despite looking at obesity’s impact on breast and uterine cancer, the study doesn’t include a single woman, according to Maya Dusenbery’s 2018 novel Doing Harm.

-In the last 50 years we have seen more women in human studies, but increasing male bias in non-human studies.
+In the last 50 years we see more women in human studies, but increasing male bias in non-human studies.
 Still today, more men participate in medical trials than women.
 Even in studies of both sexes, not all drug researchers consider sex or gender when analyzing results.

 Why does this matter?